mafimchen/ART/README.md

 # ART with Forgetting
-This is an implementation of adaptive random testing with forgetting.
+This is an implementation of the "adaptive random testing with forgetting" algorithm.

 ## Usage
 ### Setup the following const variables before compile: